Skip to main content

 Ideal Gas Law

 The ideal gas law relates the pressure, volume, temperature, and number of moles of an ideal gas through the equation PV = nRT.
 This law helps in understanding how changes in volume and temperature affect the state of the gas.
-In the context of adiabatic processes, the ideal gas law can be used to derive relationships between these variables, but it does not affect the intrinsic properties like Cv.
+In the context of adiabatic processes, the ideal gas law can be used to derive relationships between these variables, but it does not affect the intrinsic properties like specific heat.

 Recommended video: